-Association of Chief Police Officers ransomware - how to remove it?
+Association of Chief Police Officers Virus - how to remove it?

 This ransomware delivers a message implying that your Windows system was blocked because you visited pornographic or infected websites.
 This statement is part of the scam and is false.
 In fact, no authorities, including the Association of Chief Police Officers, use screen lockers to collect funds for law infringements or security updates.
 Cyber criminals responsible for the Association of Chief Police Officers ransomware use Ukash and Paysafecard (pre-paid cards) in order to transfer the money for the fake security update.
 This method of money transfer is very difficult to track.
 Do not trust any information displayed by this screen locker - it is a scam.

 Association of Chief Police Officers ransomware is distributed using black-hole exploit kits, drive-by downloads, and Trojans.
 Your computer could have got infected with this screen locker while you visited some malicious websites or you opened an infected e-mail attachment.
-The best practises to stop such security infections from entering your PC are using a legitimate antivirus and anti-spyware programs, you should also keep your operating system and all of your installed programs up-to-date.
+The best way to stop such security infections from entering your PC are using a legitimate antivirus and anti-spyware programs, you should also keep your operating system and all of your installed programs up-to-date.
 If your PC is already infected with Association of Chief Police Officers scam, use the removal guide provided to eliminate it from your PC.